Guilherme-Mamede/Quiz-Project/README.md

-#Quiz Project created on Javascript
+# Quiz Project created in Javascript

-See how it works in this link:
+See how it works in this link: https://quiz-project-gold.vercel.app/